VibhuJ01/Vibhuj01/README.md

 The Thinker: Problem Solver, Innovator
 --------------------------

 I am pursuing Bachelor's of technology in Artificial Intelligence.
 I am a problem solver and AI enthusiast.
-I've been coding and building robots for 6 years.
+I've been coding and building robots since 2017.
 I've excelled in problems requiring higher level reasoning and problem solving.
 I've used a lot of AI/ML algorithms and am constantly working on new ones.
 I have also completed Prompt Engineering which I find fascinating and game changing.

 * 🔍  I want to become a Inventor and create new things.
 * ✉️  You can contact me at [jainvibhu.2002@gmail.com](mailto:jainvibhu.2002@gmail.com)